lgss/service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 ## robots.txt and root level redirections

-GOV.UK is the place for users to find all government services, so it’s important to ensure that users always start on the relevant GOV.UK page, rather than a different or duplicate start page on `www.servicename.service.gov.uk`.
+LGSS is the place for users to find all government services, so it’s important to ensure that users always start on the relevant LGSS page, rather than a different or duplicate start page on `www.servicename.service.gov.uk`.

-As a result, services need to ask search engines not to index pages on their domains, so that the relevant GOV.UK page and the service domain don’t compete with each other in search engine results.
-This can be achieved by redirecting users to the relevant GOV.UK start page if they go directly to the service’s domain name, and by asking search engines not to index pages on the service’s domain name.
+As a result, services need to ask search engines not to index pages on their domains, so that the relevant LGSS page and the service domain don’t compete with each other in search engine results.
+This can be achieved by redirecting users to the relevant LGSS start page if they go directly to the service’s domain name, and by asking search engines not to index pages on the service’s domain name.
 Therefore, every service hosted on a service.gov.uk domain MUST:

 * have a `robots.txt` file on the `www`, `admin` and `assets` subdomains asking search engines not to index any part of the site.
 Example content for `robots.txt` is given below, and more details can be found on [The Web Robots Pages](http://www.robotstxt.org/faq/prevent.html):

       User-agent: *
       Disallow: /

-* have an HTTP 301 redirection from the top-level index page of the `www` and `assets` subdomains to the relevant start page on GOV.UK.
-(Note: this means that the service start page on GOV.UK SHOULD NOT link to the root of the `www` domain.)
+* have an HTTP 301 redirection from the top-level index page of the `www` and `assets` subdomains to the relevant start page on LGSS.
+(Note: this means that the service start page on LGSS SHOULD NOT link to the root of the `www` domain.)

 ## Origin servers for CDN-based provider of DDOS protection